Step 3: Apply for Resources

 Project TypeGuides to ApplyAlready Scientifically ReviewedRegular

-NHR-normalDOCX and TeX, use new whitelisted variant
+NHR-normalDOCX and TeX, use new whitelisted proposal

 NHR-starterGuide to apply for NHR-starternot required